 Low outside temperatures result in the formation of water droplets on the window glass surface.
-Also known as condensation, it is caused by warm and moist air getting into contact with any cold surface.
-It is one of the many concerns homeowners face whenever the cold months arrive.
+Also known as condensation, it is caused by warm and moist air contacting any cold surface.
+It is one of the homeowners’ many concerns whenever the cold months arrive.
 Then again, this occurrence also happens during the summer.

-Window condensation forms when there is a great difference between the inside and outside temperature.
-It occurs in both hot and cold weather, but the difference lies in which part of the glass this happens.
+Window condensation forms when there is a great difference between the inside and outside temperatures.
+It occurs in hot and cold weather, but the difference lies in which part of the glass this happens.

 Solving the Problem

-Condensation on windows can be prevented by first determining the humidity conditions in the home.
+Condensation on windows can be prevented by determining the home’s humidity conditions.
 Humidity levels must be kept at a minimum, especially during the winter.
 Then again, investing in replacement windows with energy-efficient features would help solve the problem.

 Consider switching to double-pane windows, especially if your existing ones are single-paned.
 These have insulated glass units (IGU) that can help prevent condensation.
 They must have additional argon or krypton gas fill to reduce convection between the panels.